-Having carefully reviewed the plans and considered the risks, members have a reasonable expectation that the College has adequate resources to continue in operational existence and meet its liabilities as they fall due taking into account the current position and principal risks for the foreseeable future and at least to July 2019.
+Having carefully reviewed the plans and considered the risks, members have a reasonable expectation that the College has adequate resources to continue in operational existence and meet its liabilities as they fall due taking into account the current position and principal risks for the foreseeable future and at least to July 2020.
 For this reason the Board continues to adopt the going concern basis in the preparation of its financial statements.

-Approved by order of the members of the Corporation on 13th December 2017 and signed on its behalf by:
+Approved by order of the members of the Corporation on 12.